HeroesToolChest/HeroesDataParser/README.md

   -s|--storagePath <filePath>      The 'Heroes of the Storm' directory or an already extracted 'mods' directory -t|--threads <amount>            Limits the maximum amount of threads to use -e|--extract <value>             Extracts images, available values: all|portraits|talents - Available only in -s|--storagePath mode using Hots directory
-  -d|--description <value>         Sets the description output type (0 - 6) - Default 0
+  -d|--description <value>         Set the description output type (0 - 6) - Default 0
-  -b|--build <number>              Sets the override build file -o|--outputDirectory <filePath>  Sets the output directory -l|--localization <local>        Sets the gamestrings localization(s) - Default: enUS -f|--fileSplit                   Creates a separate file for each hero parsed --xml                            Create xml output --json                           Create json output --localizedText                  Extracts localized gamestrings from the XML and JSON file(s) into a text file --invalidFull                    Show all invalid full tooltips --invalidShort                   Show all invalid short tooltips --invalidHero                    Show all invalid hero tooltips --heroWarnings                   Show all hero warnings
+  -b|--build <number>              Set the override build file -o|--outputDirectory <filePath>  Set the output directory -l|--localization <local>        Set the gamestring localization(s) - Default: enUS -f|--fileSplit                   Create a separate file for each hero parsed --xml                            Create xml output --json                           Create json output --localizedText                  Extract localized gamestrings from the XML and JSON file(s) into a text file --invalidFull                    Show all invalid full tooltips --invalidShort                   Show all invalid short tooltips --invalidHero                    Show all invalid hero tooltips --heroWarnings                   Show all hero warnings

+Commands:
+  read

+Use " [command] --help" for more information about a command.
 ```

 Example command to create xml and json files from the `Heroes of the Storm` directory